sagemath/trac_to_gh/Issue 2671.md

 # Issue 2671: implement matrix/vector function similar to numpy's where or matlab's find

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2671

 Original creator: jason